discordgen/.github/profile/README.md

 - tower of fantasy promo gen (this thing was like a year ago)
 - [steelseries promo gen](https://github.com/Memexurer/cloudflare-browser-solver) (waht)
 - nitro redeemer /w vcc gen (it uses my personal revo acc)
+- hcaptcha solver (of course its outdated as fuck and uses acier's python lib)